Non-Hermitian Majorana modes protect degenerate steady states: Introduction

-Very recent studies have constructed a topological periodic table using the BL classes as a basis, dubbed the 38-fold way \cite{kawabata2018BL, zhou2018BL}.
+Recent studies have constructed a topological periodic table using the BL classes as a basis, called the 38-fold way \cite{kawabata2018BL, zhou2018BL}.
 In this work, we discuss a physical system which hosts edge modes which are protected by BL symmetries.
-We study a non-Hermitian superconductor with particle-hole symmetry which obeys: $H_k = - s H_{-k}^T s^\dagger$ but explicitly breaks the conventional expression: $H_k \neq - s H_{-k}^*s^\dagger$ where $s$ transforms particles to holes.
-In the language of the BL classification, the model possesses a $C$ symmetry but breaks $K$.
-In fact, the $C$ symmetry (not $K$) is fundamental for all fermionic Bogoliubov-de Gennes (BdG) models due to the inherent particle-hole structure \cite{kawabata2018BL}.
-We show that this non-Hermitian particle-hole symmetry can be used to protect topological Majorana modes in both 1D and 2D, which are responsible for robustly degenerate steady states.
+Specifically, we study a non-Hermitian superconductor with particle-hole symmetry whose Hamiltonian obeys: $H_k = - \Sigma H_{-k}^T \Sigma$ but explicitly breaks the conventional expression: $H_k \neq - \Sigma H_{-k}^*\Sigma$ where $\Sigma$ transforms particles to holes.
+We show that this non-Hermitian particle-hole symmetry can be used to protect topological Majorana modes in both 1D and 2D, leading to robustly degenerate steady states.